A Converse Bound via the Nussbaum-Szko{\l}a Mapping for Quantum Hypothesis Testing: Preliminaries

 We study the problem of discriminating between two quantum states.
 Specifically, let us consider the density operators\footnote{Density operators are self-adjoint, positive semidefinite, and have unit trace.} $\rho$ and $\sigma$, acting on some finite-dimensional complex Hilbert space~$\mathcal{H}$ with dimension $d$, and define the hypotheses

-In this binary setting, we distinguish between two error types: \begin{itemize} \item The type-I error is the error of accepting $\mathrm{H}_1$ when the true state is the null hypothesis $\mathrm{H}_0\colon \rho$. \item The type-II error is the error of accepting $\mathrm{H}_0$ when the true system state is $\mathrm{H}_1\colon \sigma$. \end{itemize}
+In this binary setting, we distinguish between two error types: \begin{itemize} \item The type-I error is the error of accepting $\mathrm{H}_1$ when the true state is the null hypothesis $\mathrm{H}_0\colon \rho$. \item The type-II error is the error of accepting $\mathrm{H}_0$ when the true system state is the alternative hypothesis $\mathrm{H}_1\colon \sigma$. \end{itemize}

 A binary test is defined by a positive self-adjoint operator $\Pi$ acting on~$\mathcal{H}$ such that $0\preceq \Pi \preceq I$, where $I$ denotes the identity matrix and the notation $A \preceq B$ means that $B-A$ is positive semidefinite.
 For a test $\Pi$ associated with $\mathrm{H}_1$, let $\bar\Pi \triangleq I-\Pi$.
 The type-I and type-II error probabilities are, respectively,